Grad Students and Research Assistants

 Gemma Wallace, PhD

-Gemma graduated from the Counseling Psychology doctoral program in 2023.
+Gemma (she/her/hers) graduated from the Counseling Psychology doctoral program in 2023.
 She is currently a Postdoctoral Fellow on the NIMH Suicide Research T32 at the Alpert Medical School of Brown University.
+She completed her doctoral internship in Health Psychology/Behavioral Medicine at the Alpert Medical School of Brown University.

 Megan Gardner Weishaar, PhD

-Megan graduated from the Counseling Psychology doctoral program in 2024.
-She is currently a Rehabilitation Psychology Postdoctoral Fellow at University of Washington School of Medicine, Harborview Medical Center.
+Megan (she/her/hers) graduated from the Counseling Psychology doctoral program in 2024.
+She is currently a Psychologist in the UCHealth Burn and Frostbite Center at the University of Colorado Hospital.
+She was formerly a Rehabilitation Psychology Postdoctoral Fellow at University of Washington School of Medicine, Harborview Medical Center.

 Sam DiCecco, PhD

-Sam graduated from the Cognitive Psychology program through the Molecular, Cellular, and Integrative Neurosciences program in 2024.
-He is currently working as a Postdoctoral Fellow on the NIDA T32 Training in Genetic and Neurobehavioral Mechanisms of Addiction Program at University of Minnesota.
+Sam (he/him/his) is currently working as a Postdoctoral Fellow on the NIDA T32 Training in Genetic and Neurobehavioral Mechanisms of Addiction Program at University of Minnesota.
+Sam graduated in 2024 from the Cognitive Psychology program through the Molecular, Cellular, and Integrative Neurosciences program.